Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L5 or 6 Diploma - Visual Arts & Crafts.
-‘Overseas’ are the percentage of all graduates completing this qualification.
-Other indicators are of graduates in New Zealand.
+*Three years after completion of L5 or 6 Diploma - Visual Arts & Crafts.

-Most graduates were in further study two years after completing a Level 5 or 6 Diploma in Visual Arts and Crafts.
-Compared to most other degrees, few were in employment.
-Some were overseas, while quite few were receiving a benefit.
-The median salary was around $28,900 at that point.
+Most graduates were in employment three years after completing a Level 5 or 6 Diploma in Visual Arts and Crafts.
+Some were in further study, while quite few were overseas.
+The median salary was around $36,000 at that point.

 In a change from last year’s Occupational Outlook, medical photographers are no longer on Immigration New Zealand’s Skill Shortage Lists.